DYCI2/OMax4/Readme.txt

 Dependencies

 Uses externals Yin~ and SuperVP.Scrub~ for audio operations.
-Uses some zsa.descriptors from http://www.e--j.com
+Uses some zsa.descriptors (http://www.e--j.com), now integrated in standard Max external Packages

-See Ircam Forumnet and http://www.e--j.com.

 If used without these objects, basic functions in pitch mode and midi will still be working.

 -------
 Infos